 Reserve Deputy I wear the same uniform as a full time Deputy with the Charlotte County Sheriff's Office.
 They operate a marked Sheriff's Office reserve vehicle assigned to the unit.

 A Reserve Deputy II is someone who has either attended the same training as a Reserve Deputy I, but has not completed the Field Training Program, or somone who has received certification as an auxiliary law enforcement officer.
 A Reserve Deputy II derives their authority when volunteering their time when they are working under the supervision of a fully certified officer - either a full time deputy or a Reserve Deputy I. Just as with the Reserve Deputy I, a Reserve Deputy II may volunteer in a variety of areas, such as road patrol, criminal investigations or traffic enforcement, but they must work in concert with full or part-time certified deputies.

 Reserve Deputy II wear the same uniform as a full time Deputy, however, there is a rocker under the shoulder patch that indicates "RESERVE".
 They are authorized, after field training, to operate one of the marked Reserve Unit vehicles.

 All Reserve Deputies are assigned to a district, ususally the one in which they reside, and are directly supervised by the district lieutenant through the Volunteer Services Coordinator.

 Charlotte County Sheriff's Office Reserve Program encourages and welcomes interest in the Reserve Program.
-Please contact the Volunteer Coordinator at the Community Services office in the Town Center Mall if you are interested in assisting law enforcement.
+Please contact the Volunteer Coordinator at 7474 Utilities Road, Punta Gorda, Florida today and join the family.